thunder-so/brochure/docs/index.md

 ---
 layout: home

-title: Deploy JavaScript Apps on AWS
+title: Platform for Web Artisans
-description: Thunder simplifies AWS deployment for front-end engineers.
-Deploy JavaScript and TypeScript applications on AWS in minutes without the pain of configuration.
-Sign up for a 30-day free trial with no credit card required.
+description: Thunder simplifies deployments on AWS for front-end engineers.
+Deploy React, Vue, Svelte, Next.js, Astro, Vite on AWS in minutes with seamless CI/CD integration with Github.

 hero:
   name: The Platform for Web Artisans